Two famous arguments

 The biological version of the teleological argument

-Its best version is in W. Paley’s Natural Theology (1802).
+Its most famous version is in W. Paley’s Natural Theology (1802).
 The basic ideas behind the argument are

 · that organs have functions in the economy of organisms